Phillies bolster bullpen in trades with Yankees, Red Sox - WHIZ News

 BALTIMORE (AP) — The Philadelphia Phillies got an early jump on the trade deadline, moving to fortify their ineffective bullpen by acquiring relievers Brandon Workman and Heath Hembree from the Boston Red Sox.

-Philadelphia also will receive $815,166 and will either receive more cash or a player to be named from the Red Sox, who obtained right-handers Nick Pivetta and Connor Seabold.
-Earlier Friday, the Phillies acquired right-handed reliever David Hale from the New York Yankees, sending back righty relief prospect Addison Russ.
+Philadelphia also will receive $815,166 and will get either more cash or a player to be named from the Red Sox, who obtained right-handers Nick Pivetta and Connor Seabold.
+That amount means the Phillies will be in effect be responsible for a 37/67th a prorated share of the shortened season’s minimum to Workman and Hembree — $115,254 each.
+Workman had $715,865 remaining from a salary that was originally $3.5 million and Hembree had $329,809 left from a salary that was originally $1,612,500.

 Phillies relievers came into Friday with a combined 8.07 ERA this season, the worst in the majors by nearly two runs.